pbelcak/fastfeedforward/README.md

  |      return_entropies : bool, optional
  |              Whether to return the entropies of the decisions made at each node.
 Defaults to False.
  |              If True, the mean batch entropies for each node will be returned as a tensor of shape (n_nodes,).
+ |      use_hard_decisions : bool, optional
+ |              Whether to use hard decisions during the forward pass.
+Defaults to None.
+ |              If None and `self.training` is True, will effectively be False.
+ |              If None and `self.training` is False, will effectively be True.
+ |              Cannot be set to False if `self.training` is False.
+ |
  |
  |      Returns
  |      -------